gregjacobs/Kevlar.js/README.md

 ## Changelog:

+### 0.9.3

+* Fix for parent Models of a nested related (non-embedded) Collection to persist the IDs of the models in the Collection.

 ### 0.9.2

 * Made parent Models of all nested Models and Collections (not just 'embedded' Models and Collections) always fire 'change' events for the nested Model/Collection's changes.